harsh6975/harsh6975/README.md

 ## MERN Stack Developer || Competitive Programmer || New Tech-Stack Learner !!

-- 🔭 I’m working on my own protfolio
+- 🔭 I’m working on my own portfolio
 - 🌱 I’m currently looking for new opportunity
 - 👯 I’m looking to collaborate with other content creators and backend developer
 - ⚡ Fun fact: I love to play games